Life Savings Insurance

 How is Life Savings Calculated?

-This amount is calculated by the Irish League of Credit Unions and is based on the age, and timing of savings made by the deceased member, prior to his/her death.
+This amount is calculated by the Irish League of Credit Unions and is based on the age, and amount of savings of the deceased member, on his/her death.